 }

-By default, mock servers are public and can receive requests from anyone and anywhere (such as a browser, application code, or a
+This JSON code creates a public mock server.
+Public mock servers can receive requests from anyone and anywhere (such as a browser, application code, or a

 curl